A.K.A. More Than You Probably Need to Know About Me

 For over ten years I published The Scriptorium Webzine for Writers to help other writers, especially those just trying to find their feet in the writing world.
 There’s still lots of good information there for new and young writers, which is why I leave the page there instead of taking it down.
 I think it still provides inspiration, information, and encouragement.

-When I’m not writing, I make jewelry, garden, hone my creative procrastination skills on social media, and consume far more coffee and chocolate than is likely good for me.
+When I’m not writing, I read (a lot!), garden, hone my creative procrastination skills on social media, and consume far more coffee and chocolate than is likely good for me.
 I dabble in both colored pencil and digital art; I keep an art blog called Colored Pencil Corner (which I haven’t updated in ages–I should do that one of these days!) and a portfolio at DeviantArt.
 Some of my digital pieces are at the top of these pages.

 My debut novel, One’s Aspect to the Sun, was published by Tyche Books in late 2013 and was awarded the Book Publishers of Alberta “Book of the Year” Award for Speculative Fiction.
-The sequel, Dark Beneath the Moon, came out from Tyche in 2015, and the third book in the series, Beyond the Sentinel Stars, is due out in 2017.
-My other books include To Unimagined Shores—Collected Stories, and an urban fantasy/mystery novel, The Murder Prophet.
-Also in 2015, my first YA/middle grade novel, The Seventh Crow, came out from Dreaming Robot Press.
-With my partners at Third Person Press I’ve co-edited five anthologies of regional short fiction to date, with a sixth coming in December 2016 and a YA novel on the way in 2017.
+The sequel, Dark Beneath the Moon, came out from Tyche in 2015, and the third book in the series, Beyond the Sentinel Stars, came out in 2017.
+My other books include the Olympia Investigations series; three short story collections; an urban fantasy/mystery, The Murder Prophet; the YA/middle grade novel, The Seventh Crow; and the middle grade sci-fi novel, Planet Fleep.
+With my partners at Third Person Press I’ve co-edited six anthologies of regional short fiction and a YA novel to date.

 Every November I disappear into the strange realm of National Novel Writing Month and emerge gasping at the end, clutching something resembling a novel.

-I’m a member of the Writer’s Federation of Nova Scotia Writer’s Council, and also a past Vice-President and Secretary-Treasurer of SF Canada, Canada’s national association for Speculative Fiction Professionals.
+I’m a member of the Writer’s Federation of Nova Scotia Writer’s Council, and also a past Vice-President, Secretary-Treasurer, and Web Admin of SF Canada, Canada’s national association for Speculative Fiction Professionals.
 I belong to writers’ groups in both real life and Second Life.